‘General Hospital’ Tuesday Spoilers: Ava Pressures Kevin, Josslyn ‘Hears’ From Oscar, And Anna’s Rattled

 — General Hospital (@GeneralHospital) May 10, 2019

 General Hospital spoilers have also teased that Brad will face a difficult question from Lucas during Tuesday’s show.
-Lucas will push his husband to just tell him what’s going on and Brad will probably do his best to dodge providing any real answers.
+Lucas will push his husband to just tell him what’s going on, and Brad will probably do his best to dodge providing any real answers.
 However, all signs point toward Lucas piecing key tidbits of information together as the week continues.

-Shiloh hasn’t necessarily had a great time at the Nurses Ball and General Hospital spoilers suggest that he’ll tell Sam he’s ready to go soon.
-Spinelli and Jason have finished their work at the Dawn of Day house and Soap Central hints that Sam and Shiloh will soon leave the ball together and head to the DOD house.
+Shiloh hasn’t necessarily had a great time at the Nurses Ball, and General Hospital spoilers suggest that he’ll tell Sam he’s ready to go soon.
+Spinelli and Jason have finished their work at the Dawn of Day house, and Soap Central hints that Sam and Shiloh will soon leave the ball together and head to the DOD house.
 However, she’ll soon make a major mistake of some sort that could put lives in danger.

-The Nurses Ball will wrap up during Wednesday’s show and General Hospital spoilers tease that these next couple of episodes will be wild ones.
+The Nurses Ball will wrap up during Wednesday’s show, and General Hospital spoilers tease that these next couple of episodes will be wild ones.
 Viewers won’t want to miss any of the chaos said to be on the way as the event continues and drama takes over to shake things up.